 Before I get into the meat of this post, let me explain the dollar amounts next to the options.
 These amounts are rounded to the current costs I found at the time of this posting and include the number of cookbooks that could be bound for the price.
 If you choose to bind more cookbooks, your cost will go significantly down per cookbook as most of the cost is in equipment.
 Hopefully, my quick price summary helps you determine what option you’d like to go with.

 I highly recommend a couple of tools regardless of the method you select.

-Laminator ($22) – this is super important for protecting your cookbook cover, back, and divider sheets, so it will last for years to come (unless you are using a 3-ring binder).
+Laminator (around $20) – this is super important for protecting your cookbook cover, back, and divider sheets, so it will last for years to come (unless you are using a 3-ring binder).
 This laminator comes with a corner punch and a built-in slider-type paper cutter.
 I’m not a huge fan of this type of paper cutter, but you will save some money if you’re on a tight budget.

 Now for the binding options…